 6.2.3 V2X capable UEs discovery

-Editor’s Note: This clause will provide description and the procedures at the UE, and between UEs, for the 5G V2X capable UEs used for ranging and sidelink positioning.
-The description may just be brief, and the details of direct discovery procedures may refer to that defined in 3GPP TS 24.287.
+This clause describes the procedures for ranging and sidelink positioning UE discovery with V2X capable UEs over PC5 interface.

+To perform ranging and sidelink positioning UE discovery procedure with V2X capable UE over PC5 interface, the procedure of V2X direct link establishment procedure for ranging and sidelink positioning in clause 7.2.2.x2 is applied.

 6.3 Located UE discovery

 Editor’s Note: This clause will provide description of the procedures at the UE, between UEs, and between the UE and the LMF for the located UE discovery.